bus710/sulcata-web/README.md

 ```

 ### How to find a specific topic?
-If you have a different robot system, you should check your topics from roscore to adjust this stacks for your system.
+If you have a different robot system, you should check your topics from roscore to adjust this stacks for your own system.
 If you check the client.js file, you might be noticed that there is a variable, which is "teleop".
 It is a javascript object and it contains the location of a certain topic.

 As below screenshots, you can trace/control topics by using rqt so that you also can find the correct topics for your web interface.
 In this case, it is <b>/mobile_base/commands/velocity</b>.
 You can find the spot to change the topic from <b>public/javascript/client.js</b>.
 Another important file is <b>build/keyboardteleop.js</b>.
 You should check your keycode, and apply to the file to adjust the switch-case section in the file.
 ![images/rqt.png](images/rqt.png)